GrammaticalFramework/gf-rgl/src/morphodict/README.md

 ## Things to do

-To support the construction of a `MorphoDict`, the following should be guaranteed in the RGL:
+To support the construction of a `MorphoDict`, the following should be provided in `Paradigms`:
-- in `Paradigms`, explicit smart paradigms with characteristic forms and inherent features for each category
+- explicit smart paradigms with characteristic forms and inherent features for each category
-- in `Paradigms`, API constants for all inherent features that are needed
+- API constants for all inherent features that are needed
-- in `Paradigms`, compound-constructing functions for all categories that need them
+- compound-constructing functions for all categories that need them
-- in `Extra`, the extra categories that one wants to include in that language
+- the extra categories that one wants to include in that language